The new electric utilities

 Platforms like Solarcoin make it quite easy to offer incentives.
 In fact they offer a coin-based currency for any verified production of solar.
 Solarcoins are already being used in transactions to receive discounts from solar installers, for example.
 No doubt the platform might be co-opted by governments and utilities, but if the value of Solarcoin increases, this won’t be necessary.

-Free Energy?
+Free energy?

 Energy cost curves point to steadily declining costs because we’re gradually removing fuel costs.
 But can energy be free?